-LED dimming is accomplished by a direct logic input pulsewidth modulation (PWM) signal at the enable pin.
+LED dimming is accomplished by a direct logic input pulsewidth-modulation (PWM) signal at the enable pin.

-The device is provided in a compact 8-pin narrow SOIC package (suffix LJ) with exposed pad for enhanced thermal dissipation.
-It is lead (Pb) free, with 100% matte-tin leadframe plating.
+The device is provided in a 3 mm \times 3 mm wettable flank 10-pin DFN (suffix EJ) or an 8-pin narrow SOIC (suffix LJ), both with exposed pad for enhanced thermal dissipation.
+Both packages are lead (Pb) free, with 100% matte-tin leadframe plating.

-Applications:
+APPLICATIONS: